 This policy does not apply to harassment and safe workplace issues.
 ClimateWorks’ employee handbook includes policies and complaint procedures relating to such issues.

-This policy is intended to encourage and enable directors, employees, volunteers, and other stakeholders to raise concerns within the Foundation for investigation.
-No director, employee, volunteer, or stakeholder who reports a concern in good faith shall be subject to retaliation, intimidation, or disciplinary action.
+This Policy is intended to encourage and enable directors, board committee members, employees, volunteers, and other stakeholders to raise concerns within the Foundation for investigation.
+No director, board committee member, employee, volunteer, or stakeholder who reports a concern in good faith shall be subject to retaliation, intimidation, or disciplinary action.
 Any volunteer or employee who retaliates against someone who has reported a concern in good faith is subject to discipline up to and including dismissal from the volunteer position or termination of employment.

 When possible, employees should report concerns to their manager or the next level of management.
 However, if for any reason employees are not comfortable speaking to a manager, they should contact the President and CEO, the audit committee representative, or our general counsel.
 Contact information is on the last page of this policy.